kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 	- Droid Self-Sustaining Parts (+3300 credits)
 	This will bring our credit total somewhere between 4000 and 4300 credits.
 	*We are allocating 1550 credits for the bare essentials, although we will usually spend a bit less than that here.*
-	Next is to buy some essential items that will get us to Dantooine, credits are scarse with the tightness of this route so only buy what you need.
+	Next is to buy some essential items that will get us to Dantooine, credits are scarce with the tightness of this route so only buy what you need.
 We are only buying enough items here to end at the total amount given below:
 	(e.g. If you have 2 Strength stims and you need 4, only buy 2.
 This is true for all but the Ion Grenades which we will only buy the 2 of.)
 	- 2x Ion Grenades (-260 credits)
 	- 3x Frag Grenades (-240 credits)